Parameter Estimation and Seasonal Modification of the Fractional Poisson Process with Application to Vorticity Extremes over the North Atlantic: Simulation Study

 For the scale parameter, the CM estimator achieves the highest median relative efficiency for all values of $\beta$, exceeding 95\% for $\beta \leq 0.85$.
 In case of heavy-tailed distributions, where $\beta < 1$, the QB estimator shows the second-best performance, with median relative efficiencies above 85\%.
 For small values of the tail parameter ($\beta \leq 0.8$), the QLS estimator has the lowest median efficiency, while for $\beta \geq 0.85$, the LM estimator performs worst in this respect.
 As with the tail parameter, the median relative efficiency of all estimators drops at $\beta = 1$, but it remains above 60\% for all estimators.
 As for the tail parameter, the relative efficiencies of the CM, LM and QLS estimators are almost identical for distributions with the same tail parameter, with the largest observed range being 1.62\%.
 In contrast, the relative efficiencies of the QB estimator exhibit a maximum range of 17.36\% for the same value of $\beta$.
 The QLS estimator exhibits a slightly higher relative efficiency than the QB estimator only in the exponential case $\beta=1$, while the QB outperforms the QLS for both parameters whenever the underlying distribution is heavy-tailed.
 This suggests that, for the Mittag-Leffler distribution, when heavy tails are present, minimizing the distance between the empirical and the theoretical CDF yields better results, whereas in the absence of heavy tails, comparing empirical and theoretical quantiles is more effective.

 The results for the settings with $n = 200,\, 1000$ and $5000$ are displayed in Figures~\ref{fig_efficiency2}-\ref{fig_efficiency4} in the appendix (pages~\pageref{fig_efficiency2}-\pageref{fig_efficiency4}).
 For both parameters, the curves are quite similar to those for $n= 500$, presented in Figure~\ref{fig_efficiency1}.
 As before, the QLS estimator is clearly outperformed by the other estimators for the tail parameter, with maximum median relative efficiencies of 53.2\% ($n = 200$), 48.1\% ($n = 1000$) and 49.0\% ($n = 5000$).
 The CM, QB and LM estimators again have higher median relative efficiencies for smaller values of the tail parameter, and the CM and the QB consistently outperform the LM estimator.
 All these estimators exhibit very low relative efficiencies in the special case of $\beta = 1$, which, as before, is due to a substantial decrease in the MSE of the ML estimator, rather than an increase in the MSE of the others.
-In the estimation of the scale parameter, the CM estimator again performs similarly well to the ML estimator, with the median relative efficiency even exceeding 100\% in the settings with $n = 1000$ and $\beta = 0.6,\, 0.65, \,0.7$.
+In the estimation of the scale parameter, the CM estimator again performs similarly well to the ML estimator, with median relative efficiency of approximately 100\% in the settings with $n = 1000, \,5000$ and $\beta = 0.6,\, 0.65, \,0.7$.
 The QB estimator shows the second-best performance in terms of median relative efficiencies for most values of the tail parameter, albeit the QLS estimator surpasses it if $\beta$ is close to 1.
-As in the case of $n = 500$, the LM is outperformed by both the CM and the QB estimator in terms of median relative efficiency across all values of $\beta$ and sample sizes.
+As in the case of $n = 500$, the LM is outperformed by both the CM and the QB estimators in terms of median relative efficiency across all values of $\beta$ and sample sizes.
+Moreover, for larger values of $\beta$, the LM estimator exhibits the poorest performance in estimating the scale parameter.

+Additionally, Figure~\ref{fig_res_metric3} in the appendix (page~\pageref{fig_res_metric3}) shows the performance of the estimators under criterion~(\ref{extra}), which jointly measures the relative efficiency of $\hat{\beta}$ and $\hat{\sigma}$ while accounting for their dependence.
+Under this criterion, the QLS estimator again performs worst for most values of $\beta$.
+The CM and QB estimators outperform the LM estimator across all sample sizes and values of $\beta$.
+For smaller values of $\beta$, the CM yields better results than the QB estimator regarding criterion~(\ref{extra}), however, for $\beta \geq 0.85$, their performance is similar.